 The answer to that is I make no such concession because there are no true low-carb athletes who have won a truly world class athletic event.
 But Albers needs to believe otherwise, because his mental capacity and strength of character simply do not allow him to consider the possibility that it is he – not me – who is wrong.

-While Albers struggles to find endurance athletes who kinda-sorta-maybe-once-for-a-short-while followed low-carb diets, Dave Scott won the biggest triathlon event on the globe, the gruelling Hawaii Ironman, while following a strict vegan diet.
-And it was hardly a one-off fluke; while following his vegan diet, Dave repeated his win an amazing six times, a feat that has since been matched by only one other competitor (Mark Allen)!
+While Albers struggles to find endurance athletes who kinda-sorta-maybe-once-for-a-short-while followed low-carb diets, Dave Scott won the biggest triathlon event on the globe, the gruelling Hawaii Ironman, while following a vegetarian diet.
+And it was hardly a one-off fluke; while following his meatless diet, Dave repeated his win an amazing six times, a feat that has since been matched by only one other competitor (Mark Allen)!

 If you’re a moron, that is.